djplaner/memex/sense/Paper Ideas/explorations-breaking-iron-triangle.md

 flexibility, quality, scale?

-Projects can be usefully seen as having three constraints that are inextricably linked and form an iron triangle.
+Projects can be seen as having three constraints that are inextricably linked to form an iron triangle.
+The linkages between these constraints mean that attempts to move one of the vertices (constraints) must result in movement the other two.

 With learning and teaching in higher education the most commonly discussed constraints are: cost of provision; quality of experience; and scale and diversity of access.

-Attempts to change one of those constraints inevitably impacts the other constraints.

 For some time, a key challenge for higher education has been how to maintain quality whilst increasing scale and diversity.

-The pandemic enforce pivot online led to a rapid, change to
+A challenge made real by the pandemic-enforced pivot online.
+Where the rapid diversificiation and scaling of different modes of access are perceived to have negatively impacted quality and come at increased cost, especially workload.

+It appears that beyond the pandemic pivot there will be an on-going need for flexibility in access that will prevent a return to pre-pandemic practices and continue to raise iron-triangle questions about cost and quality.

+This session will focus on sharing and questioning the approaches, successes, failures, issues, and reflections arising from the work of one group of learning professionals as they struggle(d) with the iron triangle challenge.
+It will explain how this work has drawn on alternate conceptualisations (e.g. the Law of Requisite Variety, Tesler's Law, activity-centered and task-oriented design, Dron's definition of educational technology, Fawn's entangled model, Goodyear's forward-oriented approach to design for learning etc) and contemporary technologies (e.g. web components, citizen development, robot process automation etc.) to respond in ways that often challenge existing practices and at their best had positive impacts on learning and teaching both within and beyond our group and institution.